-Presenter Rachel Leach led an in-depth analysis of both set works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts.
+Presenter Rachel Leach will lead an in-depth analysis of all set works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts.
 All works will be performed live by LSO musicians and singer, and students will have the chance to ask questions at the end of each session.

 Most previous A-level Seminars are available for students to watch on the LSO YouTube channel.

-Click below to watch the 2012 A-level seminar on Mozart Piano Sonata in B flat, movement I.
+Click below to watch the 2016 A-level seminar on the first movement from Clara Schumann’s Piano Trio in G minor.

 Arts Award is a range of unique qualifications that support anyone up to the age of 25 grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world.